MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/faqs.md

 ### What happens if I accidentally close the browser, refresh the entire page, or the browser crashes?

 If you accidentally close your browsers, your currently open sessions and tabs opened inside them are lost.
-However, if you entered some data on the model-driven forms where autosave is enabled, they are saved into model-driven apps.
+However, if you entered some data on the model-driven forms where AutoSave is enabled, they're saved into model-driven apps.

 Ongoing chat and voice conversations appear on your Omnichannel Agent Dashboard.
 You can pick the chat or [voice call](/dynamics365/contact-center/use/voice-channel-agent-experience#how-to-avoid-call-disconnection) from the dashboard and resume the conversation.
 The system preserves the chat or voice call conversation, and you can review the previous chat messages.
 If you were working on case sessions, you can reopen them using the gestures.
 For information on starting a session, go to [Manage sessions in Omnichannel for Customer Service](../use/oc-manage-sessions.md#start-a-session).